Historical Apoplexy · State Legislative Adaptations · Wisconsin

 BY __________ (Introduced by request)

-CONCERNING THE ESTABLISHMENT OF STATE PROGRAMS FOR FOOD AND COMMODITY ASSURANCE, PUBLIC HEALTH AND WELFARE, EDUCATION MODERNIZATION, AND PUBLIC SERVICE TO ENSURE THE MATERIAL SECURITY, PHYSIOLOGICAL WELL-BEING, AND DEVELOPMENTAL MATURITY OF ALL WISCONSIN RESIDENTS, AND, IN CONNECTION THEREWITH, AMENDING CHAPTERS 36, 38, 93, 118, AND 250 OF THE WISCONSIN STATUTES, CREATING NEW SUBCHAPTERS, MAKING APPROPRIATIONS, AND PROVIDING EFFECTIVE DATES.
+CONCERNING THE ESTABLISHMENT OF A STATE PROGRAM FOR FOOD AND COMMODITY ASSURANCE TO ENSURE THE MATERIAL SECURITY OF ALL WISCONSIN RESIDENTS, AND, IN CONNECTION THEREWITH, AMENDING CHAPTER 93 OF THE WISCONSIN STATUTES, MAKING APPROPRIATIONS, AND PROVIDING EFFECTIVE DATES.

 A BILL FOR AN ACT